 Otherwise, you can:

-- Ask for help in a comment on the bug, or in #introduction or #developers in the #developers channel in Status
+- Ask for help in a comment on the bug, or in #introduction or in the #status-core-devs channel in Status

 We use a trunk based development model.
 We review PRs with great care; the ultimate goal being zero regressions.